-MR P was standing on a chair, reaching into a cupboard, when one leg (of the chair!) broke.
+MR P was standing on a chair, reaching into a cupboard, when one leg of the chair broke.
 He fell heavily, smashing the left side of his head on the way to the ground against a heavy door.
 After trying all else, he searched for my name on the internet; twenty years had passed.
 Had I returned from our sojourn in the Netherlands?
-Yes!
+Yes we had.

 Several features were significant:

-But, but, but...
-Mr P is a very high risk patient for neck manipulation.
+But Mr P is still a very high risk patient for spinal manipulation.
 Two treatments of the jaw joint, and the activator for his neck brought no relief whatsoever.
-What he needed was a chiropractic adjustment.
+What he needed was an adjustment.
 Did I dare?
 We discussed the matter fully, and he agreed that we should proceed.
 Were we rushing in where angels fear to tread?

 Mr P was dizzy for five minutes after the adjustment of his neck.
 Fortunately there was no nystagmus, a sign of something more serious and after a quarter of an hour he was able to drive home.
 Nor was he nauseous but for several hours he felt fragile.
 And then the headache lifted.